European Flour Explained to the Confused Baker

 What is the Type Number for?

 Before we dive into discussion, I want to explain the assigned “type” numbers used to identify flours in Poland and Germany.
-Burning flour results in leftover minerals, which do not burn, this percentage = ash count.
+The “type” number represents the ash count.
+Ash count is the resulting minerals leftover after burning the flour.
 Ash count loosely translates into the quantity of minerals, thus, the healthiness of the flour.
-The “type” number represents the ash count.
 Simply put, the higher “type” number = more ash = healthier flour.

 Where do the Minerals Come from in Flour?